pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

         <ins onMouseEnter="mouseEnter(this)" data-issue="156" data-iso="approved">(see 14.13 "Associated files") or as an asset of a RichMedia annotation (see "13.7 Rich media")</ins></i>)
         The subtype of the embedded file.
         The value of this entry shall conform to
-        <del onMouseEnter="mouseEnter(this)" data-issue="155">the MIME media type names defined in Internet RFC 2046, with the provision that characters not permitted in names</del>
+        <del onMouseEnter="mouseEnter(this)" data-issue="155" data-iso="approved">the MIME media type names defined in Internet RFC 2046, with the provision that characters not permitted in names</del>
-        <ins onMouseEnter="mouseEnter(this)" data-issue="155">a subset of the MIME media type as defined in Internet RFC 2046, section 2.
+        <ins onMouseEnter="mouseEnter(this)" data-issue="155" data-iso="approved">a subset of the MIME media type as defined in Internet RFC 2046, section 2.
 This entry shall only include the top-level media type and its description separated by a SOLIDUS (2Fh) (/), and shall not include SEMI-COLON (3Bh) (;), EQUALS (3Dh) (=), NUMBER SIGN (23h) (#), or any media type parameters or sub-parameters.
 Additionally, characters not permitted in PDF name objects
         </ins>
         shall use the 2-character hexadecimal code format described in 7.3.5, "Name objects".
       </p>